HermanL02/WarwickUniversity-Notes/202404/Script.md

 ## WeChat vs. Privacy
 However, there are some concerns.
 Does WeChat comply to the privacy requirements?
 First, I will talk about the official Amnesty International's rank in 2016.
 This is the only official evaluation that I can reference here.
 In this metrics, WeChat received a 0 in evaluation and ranked the bottom.
 However, that is already out of date, so, second, I will talk about the technical methods WeChat use to protect the security compare to its competitors.
+It is the only app that does not provides a E2EE option.

-From the table, we can see that among the first 6 popular IM apps in the world.
-Only WeChat does not comply the rule.
+Although there is no official investigations about what
 ### Other Apps
 ### Using VPN
 ### Any products before?